FusionAuth/fusionauth-site/site/_posts/2021-09-16-how-to-authenticate-your-react-app.md

   │ ├─Greeting.js
   │ └─LogInOut.js*
   └─index.js

-Just like we did in Greeting, we’ll use this.props.body.user to determine whether or not the user is logged in.
-We can use this to make a link to either localhost:9000/login or localhost:9000/logout, the former of which we’ll set up in just a second.
+Just like we did in Greeting, we’ll use `this.props.body.user` to determine whether or not the user is logged in.
+We can use this to make a link to either `localhost:3001/login` or `localhost:3001/logout`, the former of which we’ll set up momentarily.

 Let's create the `LogInOut` component to start.

-Make a new file in client/src/components
+Make a new file in `client/src/components`

 ```
 touch client/src/components/LogInOut.js